Looking for stabilizers in NSOP$\_1$: Stabilizer and expansion of the language

 Two definable partial functions $f_1,f_2$ defined at $p$ are said to have the same germ at $p$ if $p(x) \models f_1(x) = f_2(x)$.
-This is an equivalence relation between definable partial functions, the class of $f$ is denoted $\tilde{f}$ and we call it the \emph{germ of $f$ at $p$}.
+This is a definable equivalence relation between definable partial functions, the class of $f$ is denoted $\tilde{f}$ and we call it the \emph{germ of $f$ at $p$}.